asyncapi/template-for-generator-templates/README.md

 #### `parameters`

-Templates can be customizable using parameters.
+Templates can be customized using parameters.
 Parameters allow you to create more flexible templates.
 They can be required and also have default values that make their usage in template code less complicated.
 In this template, you have:

 - `asyncapiFileDir` parameter is used in a reusable hook.
-For more details, read [Official AsyncAPI hooks](#official-asyncapi-hooks).
+For more details, see [Official AsyncAPI hooks](#official-asyncapi-hooks).
 - `pdf`, `png` and `svg` parameters are used in custom hook.
-For more details read [Custom template hooks](#custom-template-hooks).
+For more details see [Custom template hooks](#custom-template-hooks).
 - `maxTextSize` parameter is used in a template file.
-For more details read [Parameters passed to generator by the user](#parameters-passed-to-generator-by-the-user).
+For more details see [Parameters passed to generator by the user](#parameters-passed-to-generator-by-the-user).

 ```json
 "generator": {